sclavijosuero/wick-a11y/README.md

 ## Compatibility

 - Compatible with all versions of Cypress v12.0.0 and greater.
-- Relies on cypress-axe (≥ 1.5.0) and axe-core for accessibility analysis.
+- Relies on cypress-axe (≥ 1.5.0) and axe-core® for accessibility analysis.

 ## Configuration